duncanbb/node_auth/README.md

 # node_auth
 Basic node server with auth using mongoose, mongoDB and passport.
-NPM install, then npm run dev and boot up the database.
+NPM install, then npm run start and boot up the database.